pivotal/docs-tap/getting-started.md

 ## Section 5: Advanced Use Cases - Services Journey

-### Overview :
+### Overview:

-Tanzu Application Platform makes it easy to discover, curate, consume and manage services in a single or multi-cluster environment so that app developers can only focus on consuming services in their app without worrying about provisioning, configuration and operations of the services.
+Tanzu Application Platform makes it easy to discover, curate, consume and manage services in a single or multi-cluster environment so that app developers can only focus on consuming the service in their app without worrying about the configuration and plumbing needed.

 This experience is made possible by the Services Toolkit component of Tanzu Application Platform.

-Services Toolkit comes with a logical set of APIs that can be composed to provide easy access to Kubernetes Native resources (like Secrets) as well as Custom resources (ex RabbitMQ clusters) across a single or multi cluster environments.
-By using SCP toolkit APIs you can run commands to create a service in the local cluster while the actual services gets created in a differnt cluster as configured by platform operator, thus enabling decoupling of workload and service clusters.
-APIs also provide a way to curate and make different ResourceTypes discoverable in other clusters.
+Services Toolkit comes with a logical set of APIs that can be composed to provide easy access to Kubernetes Native resources (like Secrets) as well as Custom resources (ex RabbitMQ clusters) in a single/multi cluster environment.
+These APIs are listed below.

 ##### Services ToolKit APIs: